GenAI Is No Silver Bullet for Qualitative Research in Software Engineering: Revisiting Qualitative Research Quality

 \emph{Ethical and governance} issues are crucial in SE contexts because artifacts often contain sensitive or proprietary information.
 Using external GenAI services to process source code or internal communication logs raises confidentiality and intellectual property concerns~\cite{davison2024ethics}.
 Fairness is also critical: models trained mainly in open-source projects may underrepresent commercial or marginalized communities~\cite{treude2023she}.
 While this issue crosses research approaches, addressing these issues requires methodological safeguards and institutional guidance tailored to the mix of open and proprietary data from SE.

 The role of GenAI must be kept in perspective.
-In SE studies, current evidence shows that GenAI is useful mainly as a coding or summarization aid (e.g., labeling user stories, summarizing pull request discussions), not as an autonomous qualitative researcher.
+Across both the venue scan and the broader literature in Section~\ref{sec:slr}, current evidence shows that GenAI is useful mainly as a coding or summarization aid (e.g., labeling user stories or summarizing pull request discussions), not as an autonomous qualitative researcher.
 It lacks the epistemological grounding, reflexivity, and ethical responsibility expected of human researchers~\cite{lenberg2024qualitative,braunUsingThematicAnalysis2006}.
 Treating GenAI as a collaborator risks overstating its capabilities.
-GenAI tools are better understood as a tool that can accelerate some artifact-focused tasks, but still requires careful human oversight~\cite{montes2025large}.
+For current practice, responsible use therefore means disclosing the exact tool and model used (cf. \cite{baltes2026guidelinesempiricalstudiessoftware}), distinguishing assistive roles from analytic roles, and justifying why that use fits the method's epistemology and theoretical commitments.
+GenAI tools are better understood as tools that can accelerate some artifact-focused tasks, but still require careful human oversight~\cite{montes2025large}.